xxlya/COS598D_Assignment2/README.md

 Please show how the variations on number of channels and filter size will affect speedup.
 Please refer to Fig.4(b-c) in the original paper.

-For simplicity, we this experiment is only requried to conduct on MNIST with LeNet5.
+For simplicity, we conduct this experiment on MNIST with LeNet5 only.
 Specifically:

 Case 1: We fix all the filter size in the default setting.
 We change the number of channels of `self.bin_conv2` layer in `LeNet_5`.
 The default number of channels ***k*** is `50`.
 You need to record the spead up with `k \in [10, 30, 50, 128, 512, 1024]`.